mattermost/mattermost-load-test/README.md

 ### 3) Configure

-Edit the configuration file on the load test machine.
+Edit the [configuration file](https://github.com/mattermost/mattermost-load-test/blob/master/loadtestconfig.json) on the load test machine.
 Make sure the fields under "ConnectionConfiguration" are set correctly.

+To produce useful results, set `NumUsers` to at least 5000, and `TestLengthMinutes` to at least 20.

 You can find explanations of the configuration fields in the [Configuration File Documentation](loadtestconfig.md)